ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 28-30: APIs Intro*

 *APIs Intro* - Take out time to read about APIs and how they can be used with your programming language.
 Examples of APIs include Github API, Twitter's API, etc.

+### *Day 31: Dog Images*

+*Dog Images* - It's time to try out our new found skills in working with APIs.
+Head over to https://dog.ceo/dog-api/ and go through their API docs.
+Build an app that returns a random image of a dog each time it is run.
+For added complexity, make a GUI app with a button.
+Each time the button is clicked, the image should be shown on the screen